-Susan Gzesh is a Senior Lecturer at the University of Chicago, where she directed the Pozen Family Center for Human Rights from 2001 until 2020.
+Susan Gzesh is a Senior Instructional Professor at the University of Chicago, where she directed the Pozen Family Center for Human Rights from 2001 until 2020.
 She is also of counsel to Hughes Socol Piers Resnick & Dym (Chicago).
 She has worked as a legal advisor to the governments of Mexico and El Salvador on U.S. immigration law, and has advised philanthropic foundations, NGOs, and migrant-led organizations.
 In the 1990s, she co-founded a regional network of migrant advocacy organizations which still meets annually with the intergovernmental Regional Conference on Migration.
-She is a Non-resident Fellow of the Migration Policy Institute (Washington, D.C.) and a member of MPI’s Study Group on U.S.-Mexico Migration.
+She is a Non-Resident Fellow of the Migration Policy Institute (Washington, D.C.) and a member of MPI’s Study Group on U.S.-Mexico Migration.